DeAndre Daniels

-DeAndre Martise Daniels (born April 15, 1992) is an American professional basketball player who last played for the Townsville Heat of the NBL1 North.
+DeAndre Martise Daniels (born April 15, 1992) is an American professional basketball player for the CD Español de Osorno of the Liga Nacional de Básquetbol de Chile (LNB).
 He played college basketball for the UConn Huskies, where he won a national championship and made the NCAA Final Four All-Tournament team in 2014.

 A 6'9" small forward from Los Angeles, Daniels surprised recruiting experts by choosing defending champion Connecticut out of IMG Academy – despite never visiting the East Coast school.
 Daniels stuck with the Huskies even after the school was declared ineligible for the postseason in 2012–13 due to poor Academic Progress Rate performance.
 He was selected by the Toronto Raptors with the 37th overall pick in the 2014 NBA draft.

 High school career

-Daniels attended Taft High School in Woodland Hills, California before completing a postgraduate year at IMG Academy in 2010–11.
+Daniels attended Taft High School in Woodland Hills, California, before completing a postgraduate year at IMG Academy in 2010–11.
 Daniels originally had committed to the University of Texas, but decommitted and committed to the University of Connecticut.

 Considered a five-star recruit by Rivals.com, Daniels was listed as the No. 3 small forward and the No. 10 player in the nation in 2011.